Mathenics/alx-system_engineering-devops/0x02-shell_redirections/README.md

 0. Script that prints a message followed by a new line
 1. Script that display a confused similey "(Oo)'
 2. Script that prints the contents of a file
+3. Script that prints the contents of two files